MoonHighway/D3-kickoff/README.md

 Introduction to Data Driven Documents
 =====================================
 This course is an introduction to Data Driven Documents more popularly know as D3.
-This course will introduce the fundementails of creating data visulazations to engineers who have Javascript experience.
+This course will introduce the fundamentals of creating data visualizations to engineers who have Javascript experience.

 Goals
 -----